 Taking the time to carefully plan and map out your intranet content means nothing if your employees can’t find the content they’re looking for.

-Time for a content spring clean?
+Time for an intranet content audit?

 Considering your content strategy for an existing or prospective intranet project is a valuable opportunity to take stock.